yangmingyuan380/siyuan-plugin-task-management/README.md

 1. Go to plugin settings
 2. Select the "Lark Configuration" tab
 3. Enter your Lark API base URL (default: https://open.feishu.cn)
-4. Enter your Plugin ID (from Lark developer console)
+4. You need to create a custom plugin in Lark (this project uses the test channel to get tokens, your Lark workspace doesn't need to install this plugin), enter your Plugin ID (from Lark developer console)
 5. Enter your Plugin Secret
-6. Add your User Key and Space ID
+6. Add your User Key (double-click on your avatar in Lark project to get it) and Space ID
 7. Configure field mappings by clicking "Edit Mappings"

 ### Field Mappings